Christoph-TU/ipm_spack/README.md

 spack -C /path/to/ipm_spack/ipm_scopes/ install ipm
 ```

-After this, you can use the IPM like any other package.
+This approach may be desireable if the user config was modified and one wishes to keep using some of the features.
+With this approach only the necessary configurations needed for the installation will be overwritten with the rest remaining unchanged.

 ## Inspecting the IPM Package

-To obtain detailed information about the IPM package, run:
+To obtain additional information about the IPM package:

 ```bash
 spack info ipm